What is a hotel mattress run, and how do you do one?

-A couple of years ago I did a mattress run on my wife’s IHG account at a Holiday Inn Express in Spain.
+A few years ago I did a mattress run on my wife’s IHG account at a Holiday Inn Express in Spain.
 I was named on the reservations as 2nd guest.

 However, it seems – under Spanish law, or at least the law in some cities – that the first named guest MUST turn up for the reservation to be valid.
 Even though I was named as 2nd guest and the notes to the booking said that I would arrive first, I had major issues.
 Luckily I had a credit card in her name on me.
 The hotel agreed to swipe this for incidentals which would make it appear as if she had checked in.
 I could easily have come unstuck with that one.

 In general, a mattress run should be relatively straightforward and I even find them fun.
-You can get to see, as I did four years ago, exciting places like the Holiday Inn Brent Cross!
+You can get to see, as I did five years ago, exciting places like the Holiday Inn Brent Cross.
 Don’t think that they are always trouble free, however, because they are not.

 Want to earn more hotel points?
 Click here to see our complete list of promotions from the major hotel chains or use the ‘Hotel Offers’ link in the menu bar at the top of the page.